CD40: Discovery

 Between the late 1950s and the mid-1980s, several immunology laboratories started to use the new hybridoma technology to develop monoclonal antibodies (mAbs) and define receptors expressed at different stages of hematopoietic cell differentiation.
 The goal of these experiments was to identify differentiation antigens that could be used to describe the stages of lymphocyte differentiation and various functional cell subsets.
 While doing these experiments, several mAbs were developed against a protein called CD40, a surface receptor of B cells that can be polyclonally activated by a binding ligand.
 Over time, many features and purposes of the CD40 signaling pathway were discovered, including the discovery of CD40 ligand (CD154/CD40L), a T cell surface molecule which is capable of induction of contact dependent differentiation of B cells.

 Function

 The protein receptor encoded by this gene is a member of the TNF-receptor superfamily.
 This receptor has been found to be essential in mediating a broad variety of immune and inflammatory responses including T cell-dependent immunoglobulin class switching, memory B cell development, and germinal center formation.
 AT-hook transcription factor AKNA is reported to coordinately regulate the expression of this receptor and its ligand, which may be important for homotypic cell interactions.
-The interaction of this receptor and its ligand is found to be necessary for amyloid-beta-induced microglial activation, and thus is thought to be an early event in Alzheimer disease pathogenesis.
+The interaction of this receptor and its ligand is found to be necessary for amyloid-beta-induced microglial activation, and thus is thought to be an early event in Alzheimer's disease pathogenesis.
 Two alternatively spliced transcript variants of this gene encoding distinct isoforms have been reported.